siu-sing/labellr/plan/plan.md

 - Content
     - As a Client, I would like a Help page to understand how to set up workflows, and various rules/instructions to take note of
     - As a labeller, I would like a help page to undrstand how to start labelling, manage my jobs etc
+- Back end
+    - As a labeller, if the workflow is closed, i should not be able to continue labelling
+    - App should be able to limit the number of labellers per job/text, currently there is no limit
 - Version 1.1 - Topic labelling
     - Handle client predefined topics
 - Version 2 - Image Labelling